-- 2.6 A bill entitled "Building and other construction workers (Regulation of employment and conditions of service) Bill, 1988 was introduced in Rajya Sabha by the Minister of Labour on 5 December, 1988.
-According to the statement of objects and reasons given in the Bill, the proposed legislation inter alia provides for the following matters, namely: - (i) to apply it to every establishment which employs, or had employed on any day of the preceding twelve months, fifty or more building workers in any building or other construction work; - (ii) to define "appropriate Government" in respect of various establishments and also to enable the Central Government to notify any public sector undertaking which is owned, controlled or managed by the Central Government in respect of which the Central Government will be the appropriate Government; - (iii) to empower the Central Government and the State Governments, as the case may be, to constitute Advisory Boards to advise on such matters arising out of the administration of the proposed legislation as may be referred to them.
-Such Advisory Boards shall consist, inter alia, of persons representing the employers, building workers, association of architects, engineers, accident insurance institutions and any other interest which in the opinion of the Government ought to be represented on such Boards; - (iv) to provide for the constitution of one or more expert committees consisting of persons especially qualified in building or other construction work for advising the Government for making rules under the proposed legislation; - (v) to provide for the registration of certain establishments, as defined in the proposed legislation, carrying on building or other construction work; - (vi) to enable the appropriate Government to fix hours for normal working day, day of rest, payment of wages for the day of rest, payment of overtime allowance and other welfare measures, such as, facilities regarding drinking water, latrines and urinals, creches, first-aid and canteens in respect of building workers; - (vii) to make adequate provisions in respect of building workers for their safety and health measures including appointment of safety committees and safety officers therefor: - (viii) to empower the Central Government to frame model rules for safety measures;
+2.6 A bill entitled "Building and other construction workers (Regulation of employment and conditions of service) Bill, 1988 was introduced in Rajya Sabha by the Minister of Labour on 5 December, 1988.
+According to the statement of objects and reasons given in the Bill, the proposed legislation inter alia provides for the following matters, namely :-- notify any public sector undertaking which is owned, controlled or managed by the Central Government in respect of which the Central Government will be the appropriate Garernment;

+- (i) to apply it to every establishment which employs or had employed on any day of the preceding twelve months, fifty or more building workers in any building or other construction work; - (ii) to define "appropriate Government" in respect of various establishments and also to enable the Central Government to

+- (iii) to empower the Central Government and the State Governments, as the case may be, to constitute Advisory Boards to advise on such matters arising out of the administration of the proposed legislation as may be referred to them.
+Such Advisory Boards shall consist, inter alia, of persons representing the employers, building workers, association of architects, engineers, accident insurance institutions and any other interest which in the opinion of the Government ought to be represented on such Boards; - (iv) to provide for the constitution of one or more expert committees consisting of persons especially qualified in building or other construction work for advising the Governmer for making rules under the proposed legislation; - (v) to provide for the registration of certain establishments, as defined in the proposed legislation, carrying on building or other construction work; - (vi) to enable the appropriate Government to fix hours for dormal working day, day of rest, payment of wages for the day of rest, payment of overtime allowance and other welfare measures, such as, facilities regarding drinking water, latrines and urinals, creches, first-aid and canteens in respect of building workers; - (vii) to make adequate provisions in respect of building workers for their safety and health measures including appointment of safety committees and safety officers therefore 2.2 - (viii) to empower the Central Government to frame model rules for safety measures; - (ix) to provide for the appointment of appropriate inspecting aff including Director General of Inspection at the Central ...vel and the Chief Inspector of Inspection of Building and Construction at the State level for ensuring effective implementation of the proposed legislation; - (x) to make special provisions regarding responsibility of employers to ensure compliance of the provisions of the proposed legislation and payment of wages in time to building workers; - (xi) to provide for deterrent punishment for contravention of provisions of the proposed legislation.

-- (ix) to provide for the appointment of appropriate inspecting staff including Director General of Inspection at the Central level and the Chief Inspector of Inspection of Building and Construction at the State level for ensuring effective implementation of the proposed legislation; - (x) to make special provisions regarding responsibility of employers to ensure compliance of the provisions of the proposed legislation and payment of wages in time to building workers; - (xi) to provide for deterrent punishment for contravention of provisions of the proposed legislation. - 2.7 The Committee held discussions with the representatives of the petitioners in regard to the points raised in the petition.
-Giving a background of the work done by the National Compangn Committee for Central Legislation on Construction Labour, its Chairman (Justice V.R.
-Krishna Iyer-Retired) deposed before the Committee as under:
+-lon2.7.
+The Committee held discussions with the representatives of the petitioners in regard to the points raised in the petition, ing a background of the work done by the National Campaign Committee for Central Legislation on Construction Labour, its Chairman (Justice V. R. Krishna Iyer-Retired) deposed before the Committee as under: